 Such conflicting messages about money tend to elicit one of two beliefs: cash is next to godliness, the solution to all our worldly problems, or money is the root of all evil, the source of all our earthly problems.

-Perhaps no other object is so roundly lauded and vilified.
+Indeed, perhaps no other object is simultaneously as lauded and vilified as money.

 This cultural duality was reflected in my family’s messaging about money: the more money you had, the better, and the less you had, the better.